yamesjamess/p1-project/README.md

 * Thank you Alvaro Felipe Calle for helping me with some debugging
 * Thank you for my mentor, Brian Macharia, for helping me with troubleshooting responsive designs of the overall page and the gallery.
 Also, for all the feedback and plannng process that you provided during our mentoring sessions.
-* Thank you Jose Soto Palafox for letting me work on this project based on your business.
+* Thank you José Soto Palafox for letting me work on this project based on your business.